lindbrook/packageRank/README.md

 [‘packageRank’](https://CRAN.R-project.org/package=packageRank)
-functions like `packageRank()` and `packageLog()` are affected by the second and third defects (mislabelled and offset logs) because they access logs via their filename/URL.
+functions like `packageRank()` and `packageLog()` are affected by the second and third defects (mislabeled and offset logs) because they access logs via their filename/URL.
 [`fixDate_2012()`](https://github.com/lindbrook/packageRank/blob/master/R/fixDate_2012.R)
 addresses the problem by re-mapping problematic logs so that you get the